 The Appalachian Trail can be quite steep in sections, and trekking poles will help you hike more confidently on strenuous uphills and downhills.

-For a great pair of hiking poles, check out the TYTN Carbon X poles.
+For a great pair of hiking poles, check out the Black Diamond Alpine FLZ.

 There is often cell phone service along the Appalachian Trail, so you won’t be totally disconnected unless you want to turn off your phone.

-It will be days between towns and opportunities to charge your phone.
+It will be days between towns and opportunities to charge your phone though.
 Leave it on airplane mode to extend the battery life.
 On cold nights, sleep with your phone close to your body to keep it warm because the cold will drain the battery.

 Get a power bank if you’re planning on using your phone frequently for photos, podcasts, or music.
 Solar charges don’t work very well on the Appalachian Trail because most of the trail is under the shade of trees and days are often cloudy.